What Is MCP and How It’s Making Developers’ Lives Easier Inside the IDE

 High-Level Enablement Flow

-From within Falcon Suite, the MCP Server is enabled by navigating to the relevant section and turning it on.
+From within IZ Suite, the MCP Server is enabled by navigating to the relevant section and turning it on.

 The user then configures their IDE (such as VS Code) using the documented configuration steps provided.